fedspi00/CI2024_lab2/README.md

 ## Comparison of Greedy Algorithm and Evolutionary Algorithm for Solving the TSP problem

 Two approaches used to solve TSP are the **Greedy Algorithm** and the **Evolutionary Algorithm**.
 Below, we compare these methods in terms of pros and cons and their execution time.
+We can see that the EA approach find considerably higher routes the larger the dataset, even though it's supposed to be effective for larger dataset.

 ## Differences Between Greedy Algorithm and Evolutionary Algorithm